MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-visual-calculations-overview.md

 :::image type="content" source="media/desktop-visual-calculations-overview/desktop-visual-calculations-01.png" alt-text="Screenshot of DAX for visual calculations.":::

-A calculation can refer to any data in the visual including columns, measures, or other visual calculations, which removes the complexity of the semantic model and simplifies the process of writing DAX.
+A calculation can refer to any data in the visual including columns, measures, or other visual calculations.
+This ability removes the complexity of the semantic model and simplifies the process of writing DAX.
 You can use visual calculations to complete common business calculations such as running sums or moving averages.

 Visual calculations differ from the other calculations options in DAX:

-* Visual calculations aren't stored in the model, and instead are stored on the visual, which means visual calculations can only refer to what's on the visual.
+* Visual calculations aren't stored in the model, and instead are stored on the visual.
+This means visual calculations can only refer to what's on the visual.
 Anything in the model must be added to the visual before the visual calculation can refer to it, freeing visual calculations from being concerned with the complexity of filter context and the model.

 * Visual calculations combine the simplicity of context from calculated columns with the on-demand calculation flexibility from measures.

 * Compared to measures, visual calculations operate on aggregated data instead of the detail level, often leading to performance benefits.
 When a calculation can be achieved either by a new measure or a visual calculation, the latter often leads to better performance.

-* Since visual calculations are part of the visual, they can refer to the visual structure which leads to more flexibility.
+* Since visual calculations are part of the visual, they can refer to the visual structure, which leads to more flexibility.

 For a more in-depth comparison of ways of adding calculations in Power BI, see [Using calculations options in Power BI Desktop](desktop-calculations-options.md).